comprobo25/comprobo25.github.io/assignments/warmup_project.md

 import termios

 def getKey():
     tty.setraw(sys.stdin.fileno())
     select.select([sys.stdin], [], [], 0)
     key = sys.stdin.read(1)
     termios.tcsetattr(sys.stdin, termios.TCSADRAIN, settings)
     return key

 settings = termios.tcgetattr(sys.stdin)
 key = None

 while key != '\x03':
     key = getKey()
     print(key)
 ```
-Put your teleop code in a scripts subdirectory of your warmup_project package.
-For consistency, please put your code in a file named teleop.py.
+Put your teleop code in a scripts subdirectory of your ``warmup_project`` package.
+For consistency, please put your code in a file named ``teleop.py``.
 Make sure your python script is executable by running ``$ chmod u+x`` on it.

 ### Driving in a Square

 Write a ROS Node to move the Neato through a 1m by 1m square path.
 You can solve this using either timing (e.g., turn at a fixe speed for a period of time) or using the Neato's onboard odometry.
-I'll leave it to you which one to try (using timing is significantly easier).
+We'll leave it to you which one to try (using timing is significantly easier).
 Put your code in the scripts subdirectory in a file called ``drive_square.py``.

 #### Recording

-Using the rosbag instructions from earlier, record a demo of your square controller in action.
+Using the rosbag instructions from earlier, record a demo of your square driving code in action.
 Push your bag file to your repo in the ``bags`` subdirectory (again, use a suitable name so that we can tell which behavior it corresponds to).

 ### Wall Following